Jones Beach State Park: Buildings and entertainment facilities

 The primary buildings on the Jones Beach site are the two bathhouses (west and east) and the park's large water tower, all built to Moses' specifications.
 The 188 ft water tower, built in 1930 to resemble the bell tower of St Mark's Basilica in Venice, underwent a $6.1 million restoration in 2010.
 Robert Moses' plan originally included two swimming pools available for public use at Jones Beach: The West Bath House pool and the East Bath House pool.
 While the West Bath House pool has remained open, budget constraints forced the closure of the East Bath House pool in 2009.
-As part of a $65 million refurbishment of the park announced in 2014, the West Bath House will receive $7 million in improvements; state officials have announced their desire to eventually rehabilitate the East Bath House as well.
+The West Bathhouse subsequently underwent a $16 million restoration as part of a broader revitalization of Jones Beach.
+The project reopened the central bays of the south building to restore the original connection between the pool and boardwalk, restored interior spaces, installed new kitchens and concession areas, replaced the pool deck, and exposed a historic vaulted ceiling that had been concealed by later alterations.

 Large mosaics on the Central Mall Walkway near the water tower were restored in 2015; the $177,000 mosaic restoration was part of a larger $65 million refurbishment of the park announced in 2014.

 The park also includes the Jones Beach Boardwalk Bandshell, located near Parking Field 4, which offers live performances and free music.

 There is a 0.5 mi beach along Zachs Bay.
 1/2 mile north of the beach, overlooking Zachs Bay, is the 15,200-seat Northwell Health at Jones Beach Theater, formerly known as the Jones Beach Marine Theater.
 This outdoor amphitheatre opened in June 1952.

+The Jones Beach Energy & Nature Center opened at West End 2 in September 2020.
+The 12,000-square-foot (1,100 m2) complex is a net-zero-energy building with indoor and outdoor exhibits focusing on energy systems, the coastal environment, and environmental stewardship.